This Gochujang Pasta is creamy, spicy, and SO saucy! It's made with 8 ingredients and is ready in 20 minutes! Perfect for a weeknight dinner!

 Gochujang is a fermented Korean chili paste that is an essential ingredient in Korean cooking.
 It's made with chilies, fermented soybeans, glutinous rice, and salt.

 Gochujang is spicy, salty, earthy, and sweet.
 It has a thick and sticky texture and is most often used in Korean dishes to make marinades for meat and sauces.
-Its most popular uses are in dishes like kimchi jjigae and tteokbokki.
+Its most popular uses are in dishes like vegetarian kimchi jjigae and tteokbokki.

 Where Can I Buy Gochujang?